villagecomputing/superpipe/docs/blog/introducing_superpipe/index.md

 2. **Evaluate** - generate and label ground truth data.
 Evaluate your results on speed, cost and accuracy.
 3. **Optimize** - run a Grid Search over the parameters of your pipeline to understand the tradeoffs between models, prompts, and other parameters.

-The result of this process is a rigogrous understanding of the cost, speed, and accuracy tradeoffs between different approaches, conveniently presented to you right in your notebook.
+The result of this process is a rigorous understanding of the cost, speed, and accuracy tradeoffs between different approaches, conveniently presented to you right in your notebook.

 ![grid search](grid.png)